GuillaumeGomez/browser-UI-test/goml-script.md

 #### select-text

-**select-text** command allows to select text.
-Nothing else.
-If you want to copy the selected text or something else, you'll another command.
+**select-text** command allows to select text, nothing else.
+If you want to copy the selected text or something else, you'll need to use another command.

 It takes a tuple of two selectors as argument: the first one is where the text selection should start and the second one is where the selection should end.
 Example with this HTML code: